knaw-huc/lenticular-lens/readme.md

     "id": 1,                    // An integer as identifier
-    "label": "My alignment",    // The label of the resource in the GUI "description": "",          // A description of this mapping by the user; optional field "is_association": false,    // Work in progress
-    "match_against": 2,         // The resulting linkset of this alignment should be matched against the resulting linkset of another alignment with the given identifier; optional field
+    "label": "My alignment",    // The label of the resource in the GUI "description": "",          // A description of this mapping by the user; optional field "is_association": false,    // Work in progress; optional field, defaults to 'false' "match_against": 2,         // The resulting linkset of this alignment should be matched against the resulting linkset of another alignment with the given identifier; optional field
     "sources": [1],             // The identifiers of resources to use as source "targets": [1],             // The identifiers of resources to use as targets